Advanced Micro adopts smartphone technology for servers

 Austin, Texas-based startup Calxeda is also focusing on ARM-based processors for data centers and Intel is working on low-powered versions of its x86 chips.

-Dell and Hewlett-Packard have also said they plan to sell ARM-based servers.
+Dell DELL.O and Hewlett-Packard (HPQ.N) have also said they plan to sell ARM-based servers.

 With years of execution setbacks also weighing on AMD, the company is burning through cash, and industry analysts have recently become concerned about future liquidity.